-- 1) Develop clinical education partnerships with potential facilities as outlined in Selection of Clinical Education Sites. - 2) Provide the CCCE/CI with information about the physical therapy program mission, philosophy, goals, curriculum, policies, and procedures. - 3) Maintain and review clinical education contracts annually. - 4) Assess clinical education partnerships, opportunities, and clinical instruction annually. - 5) Maintain a database on each facility, communicate with the CCCE/CI and provide assistance with planning learning experiences, monitoring, evaluating, and counseling students regarding program participation, internships, attendance, and proficiency. - 6) Provide students with information about clinical sites. - 7) Assign clinical affiliations for students.
-Clinical internships will be assigned by the DCE with student input of preferences or student lottery selection for the Introduction to Clinical Experience I and II and Internships I, II, III, and IV. - 8) Ensure that students are only placed at facilities with executed clinical education contracts. - 9) Require that students not be assigned to facilities in which they have previously been employed or are under contractual obligation for future employment. - 10) Require that students not be assigned to facilities in which immediate family have an ownership interest or direct influence on the day to day physical therapy clinical operations. - 11) Inform the facility at least three months in advance of a scheduled internship, including the name of the student, dates and duration of the internship, and the level of didactic and pre-clinical preparation of each student, to assist in planning learning experiences for students.

-- 12) Provide the facility with educational objectives and evaluation tools for each clinical education internship. - 13) Notify the clinical site as soon as possible in advance of the scheduled start date in the event of change or cancellation of a clinical internship. - 14) Make clear the expectation that students abide by the rules, regulations, and policies of the clinical site while assigned to that facility. - 15) Coordinate and make clinical site visits, within the constraints of program finances and scheduling, to review student progress during the Terminal Clinical Internships, and to assess the quality of clinical education.
-If a visit cannot be made in person, then a telephone call or virtual conference will be arranged. - 16) Communicate with the facility on matters pertinent to clinical education.
-Such communication may include, but is not limited to, on-site visits to the facility, the DPT program newsletter, workshops, meetings, and the provision of educational materials. - 17) Communicate student progress and issues in Clinical Education to department chair, faculty and advisors at faculty meetings and individually, and enlist faculty assistance as needed. - 18) Be responsible for the determination of students' final grades for clinical education courses.
+- 1. Develop clinical education partnerships with potential facilities as outlined in Selection of Clinical Education Sites. - 2.
+Provide the SCCE/CI with information about the physical therapy program mission, philosophy, goals, curriculum, policies, and procedures. - 3.
+Maintain and review clinical education agreements annually. - 4.
+Assess clinical education partnerships, opportunities, and clinical instruction annually. - 5.
+Maintain a database on each facility, communicate with the SCCE/CI and provide assistance with planning learning experiences, monitoring, evaluating, and counseling students regarding program participation, clinical education experiences, attendance, and proficiency. - 6.
+Provide students with information about clinical sites. - 7.
+Assign clinical affiliations for students.
+Clinical education experience will be assigned by the DCE with student input of preferences or student lottery selection for the Introduction to Clinical Experience I and II and Clinical Education Experience I, II, III, and IV. - 8.
+Ensure that students are only placed at facilities with executed clinical education agreements. - 9.
+Require that students not be assigned to facilities in which they have previously been employed or are under contractual obligation for future employment. - 10.
+Require that students not be assigned to facilities in which immediate family have an ownership interest or direct influence on the day-to-day physical therapy clinical operations. - Inform the facility at least three months in advance of a scheduled clinical education experience, including the name of the student, dates and duration of the clinical education experience, and the level of didactic and pre-clinical preparation of each student, to assist in planning learning experiences for students. - 12.
+Provide the facility with educational objectives and evaluation tools for each clinical education clinical education experience. - 13.
+Notify the clinical site as soon as possible in advance of the scheduled start date in the event of change or cancellation of a clinical education experience. - 14.
+Make clear the expectation that students abide by the rules, regulations, and policies of the clinical site while assigned to that facility. - 15.
+Coordinate and make clinical site visits, within the constraints of program finances and scheduling, to review student progress during the Terminal Clinical Education Experience, and to assess the quality of clinical education.
+If a visit cannot be made in person, then a telephone call or virtual conference will be arranged. - 16.
+Communicate with the facility on matters pertinent to clinical education.
+Such communication may include, but is not limited to, on-site visits to the facility, the DPT program newsletter, workshops, meetings, and the provision of educational materials. - 17.
+Communicate student progress and issues in Clinical Education to department chair, faculty and advisors at faculty meetings and individually, and enlist faculty assistance as needed. - 18.
+Be responsible for the determination of students' final grades for clinical education courses.
 Feedback from the CI's Introduction to Clinical Experience Student Evaluation Form or APTA Physical Therapist Clinical Performance Instrument (PT CPI), verbal, and written communication will be used in making this determination.
-Students are graded on a pass/fail basis for Terminal clinical internships.
+Students are graded on a pass/fail basis for Terminal clinical education experience.

-C. RESPONSIBILITIES OF THE FACILITY and CCCE
+C. RESPONSIBILITIES OF THE FACILITY and SCCE

-(See MSJ Guidelines for Clinical Education Sites, CCCEs, and CIs page 31).
+(See MSJ Guidelines for Clinical Education Sites, SCCEs, and CIs page 30).